victorliu-sq/PaperWriting/FlashSMP.md

 # Conflict Resolution-atomicMin

-In parallelized Gale-Shapley (GS) algorithms, ensuring mutual exclusion when updating shared data structures, such as `partnerRank`, is critical to avoid race conditions and lost updates.
-Traditional synchronization methods can be inefficient, especially in high-performance computing environments, leading to wasted work due to high memory contention.

-While modern CPUs do not provide a single atomic operation that performs a read-modify-write (RMW) cycle for a minimum function and instead rely on implementations based on atomicCAS, modern GPU architectures like NVIDIA's CUDA provide a full suite of atomic functions designed for arithmetic operations, including `atomicMin`, to address these challenges effectively.

-In parallelized Gale-Shapley (GS) algorithms, we ensure that each woman selects the best proposal with the minimum numerical value when many proposals are made simultaneously.
-Therefore, we use `atomicMin` for this purpose.
+In parallelized Gale-Shapley (GS) algorithms, each woman selects the best proposal with the minimum numerical value when multiple proposals are made simultaneously.

+As previously mentioned, traditional synchronization methods can be inefficient when updating shared data structures like `partnerRank` due to the high cost of coarse-grained synchronization and wasted work from atomicCAS failures under high memory contention..

+To overcome this problem, we need a fine-grained hardware primitive that guarantees success to avoid retries.

+Unfortunately, modern CPUs lack a single atomic operation for performing specific arithmetic functions using a read-modify-write (RMW) process and still depend on atomicCAS implementations.

+However, modern GPU architectures, such as NVIDIA's CUDA, provide a full suite of atomic functions designed for arithmetic operations.
+Among these, `atomicMin` effectively addresses the challenges of synchronization and contention in parallelized Gale-Shapley (GS) algorithms.